mendersoftware/mender-docs/04.Artifacts/02.Image-configuration/01.Features/docs.md

 * `mender-image-ubi` - Enables a build that provides a Mender partitioned UBI image (`.ubimg`).
 If this is enabled then `mender-image` needs to be enabled too.

+* `mender-image-uefi` - Enables a build that provides a Mender partitioned UEFI image (`.uefiimg`).
+If this is enabled then `mender-image` needs to be enabled too.

 * `mender-install` - Enables a build that has Mender installed, with